A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Introduction

+\textit{\underline{\textbf{Findings:}} (1) In light of a notable scarcity of well-documented and reusable baselines or benchmarks, approximately 28.7\% of the benchmarks employed in the evaluations of our studied approaches were self-generated, with a significant portion not being publicly accessible or reusable; (2) There is no consensus on evaluation strategies for XAI4SE studies, and in many cases, the evaluation is only based on specific properties, such as correctness and coherence, or researchers' subjective intuition of what constitutes a good explanation.} \end{itemize}

+\textbf{Contributions.} We anticipate that our findings will be instrumental in guiding future advancements in this rapidly evolving field.
+This study makes the following contributions:

-\begin{itemize}[leftmargin=2em] \item We present a systematic review of recent 63 primary studies on the topic of explainability for machine/deep learning-based software engineering research, for researchers and practitioners interested in prioritizing transparency in their solutions. \item We describe the key applications of XAI4SE encompassing a diverse range of 21 specific SE tasks, grouped into four core SE activities, including software development, software testing, software maintenance, and software management. \item We provide a taxonomy of XAI techniques used in SE based on their methodology, and an analysis of frequently used explanation formats. \item We summarize existing benchmarks used in XAI4SE approaches, including available baselines, prevalent benchmarks, and commonly employed evaluation metrics, to determine their validity. \item We discuss key challenges that using XAI encounters within the SE field and suggest several potential research directions for XAI4SE. \item We maintain an interactive website, \url{https://riss-vul.github.io/xai4se-paper/}, with all of our data and results to facilitate reproducibility and encourage contributions from the community to continue to push forward XAI4SE research. \end{itemize}
+\begin{itemize}[leftmargin=2em] \item We present a systematic review of recent 108 primary studies on the topic of explainability for machine/deep learning-based software engineering, and pinpoint several potential directions for researchers and practitioners. \item We describe the key applications of XAI4SE encompassing a diverse range of 23 unique SE tasks, grouped into five core SE activities within software development life cycle. \item We synthesize a taxonomy of XAI techniques used in SE from an integration perspective, and analyze frequently used formats of explanation. \item We summarize common evaluation means adopted by XAI4SE research, including available baselines, prevalent benchmarks, and commonly employed evaluation metrics, to determine their validity. \item We discuss key challenges that using XAI techniques encounters within the SE field, and provide several practical guidelines for future research. \item We maintain an interactive website, \url{https://riss-vul.github.io/xai4se-paper/}, with all of our data and results for reproducibility, and encourage contributions from the community to continue to push forward XAI4SE research. \end{itemize}